 After about a month we got excellent feedback from the team.
 We then scaled the alerts for a much larger team of internal stakeholders and created distribution lists so that not everyone received every alert.
-Right now we have over 450 Sprinklr Smart Alerts within McDonald’s that we’ve created in four different languages.
+Right now we have over 450 Sprinklr Smart Alerts for McDonald’s that we’ve created in four different languages.

 Can you describe a McDonald’s Smart Alert workflow?